dinobabic/Structure-from-Motion/README.md

 ```bash
 ros2 run rviz2 rviz2
 ```

-Execute following command to publish transformation from map to wrold coordinate frame (enables proper visualization);
+Execute the following command to publish the transformation from the map to the world coordinate frame (enables proper visualization):

 ```bash
 ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 -1.5708 map world
 ```

 ## Implementation Details

 As mentioned before, the program expects a set of images depicting the same scene with known camera intrinsics.
-Each image is then processed sequentially and its pose is computed and 3D points appended to the existing point cloud.
-The complete processing pipeline is:
+Each image is processed sequentially, its pose is estimated, and newly reconstructed 3D points are appended to the existing point cloud.
+The complete processing pipeline is as follows:

-1. Train a DBoW2 bag of words database - enables efficient retrieval of top k similar images to the query image.
+1. Train a DBoW2 bag-of-words database to enable efficient retrieval of the top-k most similar images to a query image.
 2. Randomly choose the first image.
-Additionally, using previously trained database, find the most similar image to the first selected image.
+Additionally, using the previously trained database, find the most similar image to the initially selected image.
-3. Estimate relative motion between the two images using epipolar geometry, this step involves following:
+3. Estimate the relative motion between the two images using epipolar geometry.
+This step involves:
-   - detect and match features between the two images
+   - detecting and matching features between the two images
-   - estimate the Essential matrix using RANSAC
+   - estimating the Essential matrix using RANSAC
-   - decompose the Essential matrix in a rotation matrix and a translation vector
+   - decomposing the Essential matrix into a rotation matrix and a translation vector
-   - with a known pose, triangulate matches and obtain initial point cloud
+   - triangulating matched features with the known pose to obtain an initial point cloud
-4. For all the remaining images, do following:
+4. For all remaining images, perform the following steps:
-   - using trained databse, find the most similar image to the previously processed one
+   - using the trained database, find the most similar image to the previously processed one
-   - with the known 3D-2D correspondances, find pose of the new image using PnP
+   - estimate the pose of the new image using PnP with known 3D–2D correspondences
-   - match features between newely added image and all previosuly processed images - triangulate the matches and add them to the point cloud
+   - match features between the newly added image and all previously processed images, triangulate the matches, and add them to the point cloud

 ## TODO

-- Correctly integrate bundle adjustment into the pipeline - it is implemented using **g2o** library, but there is bug.
+- Correctly integrate bundle adjustment into the pipeline – it is implemented using the **g2o** library, but there is currently a bug.
-- Fix bug related to PnP - number of valid 3D-2D correspondances entering the PnP procedure rapidly decreases as more images is being processed.
+- Fix a bug related to PnP – the number of valid 3D–2D correspondences entering the PnP procedure rapidly decreases as more images are processed.